Sydney-Informatics-Hub/Germline-ShortV/README.md

 * `<cohort>.config` file.
 This is a tab-delimited file including `#SampleID	LabSampleID	SeqCentre	Library(default=1)` (the same config or a subset of samples from the config used in [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM)).
 Sample GVCFs and multi-sample VCFs will be created for samples included in `<cohort>.config`.
 Output files and directories will be named using the config prefix `<cohort>`.
    * _Disclaimer_ LabSampleID's ending in -T, -P or -M [see cancer studies](#cancer-studies) will be ignored by default.
 * `Final_bams` directory, containing `<labsampleid>.final.bam` and `<labsampleid>.final.bai` files. <labsampleid> should match LabSampleID column in your `<cohort>.config` file.
 The output of [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) will be structured this way, otherwise you can easily create this structure by creating symbolic links to your sample BAM and BAI files in `Final_bams`

-2. Ensure you have scatter-gather intervals set up for your reference genome.
-This pipeline has been pre-set up and optimised for the GRCh38/hg38 + ALT contigs reference genome.
-You can use this pipeline with other model or non-model organisms with an additional set-up step.
+* A `Reference` directory, containing an indexed copy of the reference genome you aligned your reads to, and scatter-gather intervals for scattering tasks.
+This pipeline has been pre-set up and optimised for the GRCh38/hg38 + ALT contigs reference genome (required references are available through [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM).
+Please follow the steps below if you have aligned your reads to a different reference genome

- ### For samples aligned to human (GRCh38/hg38 + ALT contigs)
+ ### For non-human organisms or for BAMs not aligned to GRCh38/hg38 + ALT contigs

- Ensure you have the `Reference` directory (available through from [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM).

- ### For samples aligned to other reference genomes

  Create a list of intervals for scattering tasks by:
   * Changing to your `Reference` directory, containing the reference genome you wish to use